View Document Text

 transaction fees paid by Greenspring’s clients shall comply with Greenspring’s duty to obtain best

-the lowest possible cost, but whether the transaction represents the best qualitative execution,
+lowest possible cost, but whether the transaction represents the best qualitative execution, taking into

-taking into consideration the full range of a broker-dealer’s services, including, but not limited to,
+consideration the full range of a broker-dealer’s services, including, but not limited to, the value of

-the value of research provided, execution capability, commission rates, and responsiveness.
+research provided, execution capability, commission rates, and responsiveness.
+Accordingly, although

-Accordingly, although Greenspring will seek competitive rates, it may not necessarily obtain the
+Greenspring will seek competitive rates, it may not necessarily obtain the lowest possible commission

 Research and Additional Benefits

-client utilize the services of a particular broker-dealer/custodian, Greenspring may receive
+utilize the services of a particular broker-dealer/custodian, Greenspring may receive from Fidelity

-from Fidelity or Schwab (or another broker-dealer/custodian, investment platform, and/or
+or Schwab (or another broker-dealer/custodian, investment platform, and/or mutual fund

-mutual fund sponsor) without cost (and/or at a discount) support services and/or products,
+sponsor) without cost (and/or at a discount) support services and/or products, certain of which

-certain of which assist the Greenspring to better monitor and service client accounts
+assist the Greenspring to better monitor and service client accounts maintained at such

-may assist Greenspring in managing and administering client accounts.
-Others do not
+assist Greenspring in managing and administering client accounts.
+Others do not directly provide

-directly provide such assistance but rather assist Greenspring to manage and further develop
+such assistance but rather assist Greenspring to manage and further develop its business

 Greenspring’s clients do not pay more for investment transactions effected and/or assets